×

 How is a Hand Fracture Diagnosed?

-If you suspect that your hand is broken, your doctor will conduct a physical examination for deformity, mobility, and strength.
-Imaging tests such as an X-ray can be used to determine if a bone is broken, and identify the location and extent of the fracture. .
+If you suspect that your hand is broken, your doctor will conduct a physical examination to check for deformity, mobility, and strength.
+Imaging tests such as an X-ray can be used to determine if a bone is broken and identify the location and extent of the fracture.
 If a fracture is seen in one of the bones of the hand, your doctor will recommend the best treatment plan based on your individual situation.

 Nonsurgical Treatment

 In some cases, your doctor can realign the bone fragments by gently manipulating them back into place without making an incision.
 This is known as a closed reduction.
 A cast, splint, or brace may be applied to the bone in order to aid the healing process.
 Depending on the location and stability of the fracture, you may need to wear the cast for 3 to 6 weeks.
-Some types of fractures can be protected by wearing a removable splint or by being “buddy strapped” to an adjacent non-injured finger for support.
+Certain types of fractures can also be protected with the use of a removable splint or by being “buddy strapped” to an adjacent non-injured finger for support.
 After about 3 weeks, you can begin hand exercises for rehabilitation.

 More serious hand fractures, such as open fractures where pieces of bone have broken through the skin, may require surgery to be treated.
 During surgery, your doctor will make an incision to reposition bone fragments and use small metal devices – wires, plates, screws, pins, and staples – to hold the pieces of fractured bone in place.
 After the procedure, you will likely have to wear a cast or splint for a period of time to avoid further injury and ensure a full recovery.
 Discuss with your doctor when it is safe to begin range-of-motion exercises and resume normal activities.